PunchArm255/PunchArm255/README.md

 I'm Simo, a passionate Computer Science and Software Engineering student with a love for all things tech and design.

-Welcome to my corner of GitHub, where I tinker, code, and occasionally share my thoughts... maybe.
+Here is where I tinker, code, and occasionally share my thoughts... maybe.

 ## About Me
 - 💻 Currently studying Computer Science at Ibn Tofail University